-A continuation of CRWR532: An intensive study of fiction writing, focused on advanced techniques of prosody, narration, exposition, scene development, point of view, and other elements of fiction.
+A continuation of CRWR532.
+An intensive study of fiction writing, focused on advanced techniques of narration, exposition, scene development, point of view, and other elements of fiction.
 All instruction and discussion is revision-based.
-Students must submit four packets of 15-20 pages of creative work each during the course.
-In addition, students complete an annotated bibliography of 8 works of fiction and a 10-12 page craft analysis essay based on work by published fiction authors.
+Students must submit four packets of at least 3,500-5,000 words of creative work each during the course.
+In addition, students complete the following: read at least 12 works of (primarily) fiction and write annotations for six of these 12 works; write a 2-page peer critique on a section or chapter from an approved MFACW Thesis (chosen by mentor); and write a 20-25 page craft essay based on work by published fiction authors.
 (Co-requisite: CRWR661)